mattkgreene/sparkify_aws_dwh/README.md

 ### If ran from beginning the process takes about 2-3 hours to complete due to a large number of song files and complex time parsing process.

-## OPTIONAL: Question for the reviewer

-If you have any question about the starter code or your own implementation, please add it in the cell below.

-For example, if you want to know why a piece of code is written the way it is, or its function, or alternative ways of implementing the same functionality, or if you want to get feedback on a specific part of your code or get feedback on things you tried but did not work.

-Please keep your questions succinct and clear to help the reviewer answer them satisfactorily.

-> How would you best recommend processing the time dimension from a integer timestamp column in events_log_stg?